Want to learn about burn up charts and understand how to use them?

 B. Total Work Line

-This line represents your project’s entire scope of work (your total project backlog).
+This line on the burn up chart represents your project’s entire scope of work (your total project backlog).

 As clients may add backlog items midway through your progress, this line could increase due to scope creep.
 For example, in the burn up chart we highlighted earlier, the total work line moved up during the fifth iteration.
 This was likely due to the client adding some backlog items at that stage.